This Week's Insights 02/09/2019

 For a start, the max loan is higher for a 35 rather than a 40-year term!
 This is because the lenders who offer 40 years are not those who have high multiples.

 Reducing the term from 35 to 20 years only reduces the max loan by 5%.
 A reduction from 35 to 25 years only 1.8%!

 Different lenders are at the top depending on the term, but in this case, it is always the same one at the bottom!
 No naming and shaming this time!

 The range of maximum loan amounts increases as the term reduces from 35 down to 15 years, from 20% to over 53%.
 The ranking of the lenders also varies more than you would think!

 The simple lesson is that nothing is simple in affordability.
 Be careful not to make assumptions when trying to maximise affordability using the mortgage term!

 MBT Affordability Statistic of the Week…

-Based on all of the real Company Direct cases run through MBT Affordability in the last month, the maximum affordability league table top five was: 1.
-Newcastle 2.
-Sainsbury’s 3.
-M&S 4.
-Santander 5.
-HSBC.
-Maybe supermarkets are where company directors should shop for affordability?
+Based on all 'Loan term 25 or over' cases run through MBT Affordability in the last month, the maximum affordability league table top five was:

 If you have any requests or comments about 'Mr Affordability says...' please email me at firstname.lastname@example.org.